Careers360 Logo

 Download PDF

-NCERT Solutions for Class 11 Biology Chapter 18 - Neural Control and Coordination: Solved Exercise
+Access Answers to NCERT Solutions for Class 11 Biology Chapter 18 (Exercise)

-The detailed solutions for in-text and exercise questions are provided below to make the concepts clear:
+The detailed solutions for in-text and exercise questions are provided below to make the concepts clear and to understand how the brain and nervous system work.

 Q1.
 Briefly describe the structure of the brain.